DataDog/puppet-datadog-agent/README.md

     Class Datadog_reports is already defined in Puppet::Reports
     ```

-If you don't see any reports coming in, check your puppet server logs.
+If you don't see any reports coming in, check your Puppet server logs.

 ### Masterless Puppet